 The original paradise garden, it’s an icon of the universe, therefore often called “the universal garden.”
 We were thrilled to see the bright colours blooming on our most recent visit. - Italian Renaissance

 Sculptured and perfect, the Italian Renaissance, to my surprise, was my favourite of the gardens.
-With an emphasis on both Greek and Roman achievements, there is even a detailed statue of Romulus and Remus. - Japanese Garden of Contemplation
+With an emphasis on both Greek and Roman achievements, there is even a detailed statue of Romulus and Remus.
+This is just one style of garden that may be seen in Italy. - Japanese Garden of Contemplation

 Often referred to as Zen Gardens, these dry landscape gardens represent the Muromachi era of Japanese history.
 With minimal vegetation, they are peaceful. - Chinese Scholars’